 Log Home Shows as a Resource

-Ellis is a meticulous planner and so he conducted his research over many years to find the right log home company to manufacture his Victorian log home.
+Ellis, a retired insurance executive, is a meticulous planner, so he conducted his research over many years to find the right log home company to manufacture his Victorian log home.
 “I went to a lot of log home shows,” he explained, “And talked with a lot of people.
 When it came time to select a log home company, Katahdin was the obvious choice for many reasons.”

 Cedar Logs to Counter Lakefront Moisture